 - Plate-size pad easily fits under your pet's bed

 - Provides up to 10 hours of safe and soothing warmth

 - Non-toxic thermapol compound

 This guide is suitable not only for outdoor pets.
-If it tends to get cold in your house, then you can surely use the same tricks mentioned above to ensure that your guinea pig is feeling warm and cozy.
+If it tends to get cold in your house, you can surely use the same tricks mentioned above to ensure that your guinea pig feels warm and cozy.